isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 A bilingual catalogue (English and Simplified Chinese) showcasing some 132 early works, reprinted in full color, by Lim as consolidated by the Friends of Lim Tze Peng society to recognize and honor Lim’s artistic legacy and centrality in Singapore’s cultural development, particularly in his function as chronicler of local history.
 Each chapter is inaugurated by a propaedeutic introduction that heavily features interview excerpts.

+- Woon, T. H. (2021).
+[Soul of Ink: Lim Tze Peng at 100](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=205396210).
+Singapore: World Scientific Publishing Co.
+Pte Ltd. (Call no.: RSING 759.95957 WOO)

+Published in honour of artist Lim Tze Peng’s 100th birthday, this title traces the important development of Lim’s art, including the early beginnings and important categories of his works, such as paintings on Singapore landscapes and trees and calligraphies.
+There are also chapters on Lim’s personal values and Woon’s critique on 10 artworks chosen by the artist.
+Besides interviews with Lim and descriptions of important life events, the book also incorporates the views and comments of art collectors, artists, curators and gallerists with Lim, to give a more complete picture of Lim, the man and the artist.

 ### <u>Newspaper Articles</u>
 (listed in alphabetical order)

-* [A place in Singapore](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19900326-1.2.55.5.3.aspx).
+[A place in Singapore](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19900326-1.2.55.5.3.aspx).
 (1990, March 26).
 The Straits Times, p.
 4. Retrieved from NewspaperSG.

 A special focus on Lim’s Chinese-ink A Street Scene (1979) with reference to his artist’s statement.
 The work in question is reproduced in black-and-white here.